brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 }
 ```

-Which in itself suggests that this is the more fundamental language feature.
+Which in itself suggests that this is the more fundamental feature.
 As
 such, `std::is_constant_evaluated()` may itself no longer be necessary.
 However,
 given the very late date of this proposal, we would more than happily keep it
 if it allows us this new language feature.